dvillaj/Environment-Pandas/README.md

 - Add a new repository secret named `DUCKDNS_TOKEN` with the token from DuckDns
 - Add a new repository secret named `JUPYTERLAB_TOKEN` with a personal value.
 This token will be used to access JupyterLab safely.

-It's mandatory that the Docker Image with JupyterLab exists in DockerHub so the DockerHub Action had to be executed.
+This action will do:

+- Destroy the previous droplet if exists
+- Create a new 1GB RAM droplet (the cheapest one).
+This droplet can be power up later.
+- Execute the latest JupyterLab image from DockerHub
+- Update DuckDNS domain with the Droplet IP

 To access to JupyterLab on DigitalOcean use the following url: http://`<duckdns's domain>`.duckdns.org

 This action have to be executed manually

+NOTE: It's mandatory that the Docker Image with JupyterLab exists in DockerHub so the DockerHub Action have to be executed first.
-**NOTE: If you execute this action more than one time, the previous droplet in DigitalOcean will be destroy so your personal notebooks too.
+**NOTE2: If you execute this action more than one time, the previous droplet in DigitalOcean will be destroyed so your personal notebooks too.
 Be careful and save your work to a personal github repo first.**

+## Deploy Docker Image to Heroku (Cloud Provider)

+This repo contains a GitHub action to have JupyterLab available on the cloud thanks to [Heroku](https://www.heroku.com/)

+Heroku offers a [FREE plan](https://www.heroku.com/free) with lower resources than DigitalOcean droplet.

+To configure this action do:

+- Create a new account on [Heroku](https://www.heroku.com/)
+- Create a new app and name it
+- Generate a Api Key from "Account Settings" option and copy it
+- Edit `.github\workflows\deploy-heroku.yml` file to set `HEROKU_EMAIL` and `HEROKU_APP_NAME` variables, with the email used on Heroku and the name of your app
+- Add a new repository secret named `HEROKU_API_KEY` with the Api Key from heroku.

+This action will build the repo docker image and publish to Heroku's app.

+To access to JupyterLab on Heroku access to Heroku's app dashboard and push 'Open app' button.

+This action have to be executed manually

+**NOTE: Heroku free plan powers off the app after 30 minutes of inactivity, so your notebooks will be lost.
+Be careful and save your work to a personal github repo.**